Nested Sequents for Intuitionistic Grammar Logics via Structural Refinement: Properties of Intuitionistic Grammar Logics

 \end{flushleft} \begin{flushright} \AxiomC{$\rel, \neg \ddn{\Gamma}, u : \neg^{3} p, u : \neg^{4} p \sar u : \neg^{3} p$} \AxiomC{} \RightLabel{$\botl$} \UnaryInfC{$\rel, \neg \ddn{\Gamma}, u : \neg^{3} p, u : \bot \sar w : \bot$} \RightLabel{$\iimpl$} \BinaryInfC{$\rel, \neg \ddn{\Gamma}, u : \neg^{3} p, u : \neg^{4} p \sar w : \bot$} \DisplayProof \end{flushright}

 \textit{Inductive step.} We show the $\xboxru$ case as the remaining cases are shown similarly.
-Below, the top sequent in $\prf$ is derivable by IH and the right premise of $\cut$ is derivable by \lem~\ref{lem:double-neg-implies-ddn-trans}. \begin{flushleft}
+Below, the top sequent in $\prf$ is provable by IH and the right premise of $\cut$ is provable by \lem~\ref{lem:double-neg-implies-ddn-trans}. \begin{flushleft}

 \end{flushleft}

 \end{proof}